Panama Canal Railway: Canal construction years

-The steam shovels were some of the largest in the world when they were introduced.
 The new permanent railroad closely paralleled the canal where it could and was moved and reconstructed where it interfered with the canal work.
-In addition to moving and expanding the railroad where needed, considerable track additions, extensive machine shops and maintenance facilities were added, and other upgrades were made to the rail system.
-These improvements were started at about the same time the extensive mosquito abatement projects were undertaken, by Stevens, to make it safer to work in Panama.
+Many tracks were added temporarily to transport the sand and rock from the excavation, and other upgrades were made to the rail system.
+Machine shops and maintenance facilities were added.
+Stevens also launched extensive mosquito-abatement projects were undertaken to make it safer to work in Panama.
 Once the mosquitoes were under control, much of the railroad was ready to go to work.